Human trafficking in Armenia

-Armenia is a source country for women subjected to trafficking in persons (TIP), specifically forced prostitution; a source and destination country for women in forced labor; and a source country for men in forced labor.
-Women from Armenia are subjected to sex trafficking in the United Arab Emirates and Turkey.
+In 2017, Armenia was a source country for women subjected to trafficking in persons (TIP), specifically forced prostitution; a source and destination country for women in forced labor; and a source country for men in forced labor.
+Women from Armenia were subjected to sex trafficking in the United Arab Emirates and Turkey.

-Armenian men and women are subjected to forced labor in Russia while Armenian women are subjected to forced labor in Turkey.
-Armenian boys are subjected to conditions of forced labor and Armenian women and girls are subjected to forced prostitution within the country.
-Women from Russia are subjected to conditions of forced labor in Armenia.
+Armenian men and women were subjected to forced labor in Russia while Armenian women were subjected to forced labor in Turkey.
+Armenian boys were subjected to conditions of forced labor and Armenian women and girls were subjected to forced prostitution within the country.
+Women from Russia were subjected to conditions of forced labor in Armenia.

 In January 2010, the Armenian government enacted legislation that increased the minimum penalty for convicted trafficking offenders to five years’ imprisonment, allowed for the confiscation of assets from convicted trafficking offenders, and exempted trafficking victims from criminal prosecution for crimes committed as a direct result of being trafficked.
 While the government did not provide funding for victim assistance in 2009, in March 2010 it allocated approximately $15,000 to an NGO-run shelter for facility rent.
 The government continued to implement its national trafficking victim referral mechanism and nearly doubled the number of victims it identified compared with the previous year.
 The government demonstrated modest progress in combating government officials’ complicity in trafficking.